jonathanmetellus21-ux/osticket-prereqs/README.md

 </p>
 <br />

-<h3>Step 2 — Enable IIS with CGI</h3>
+<h3>Step 2 — Download Installation Files and Enable IIS with CGI</h3>
 <p>
 <img src="https://i.imgur.com/uxbGqxY.png" height="80%" width="80%" alt="IIS with CGI enabled"/>
 </p>
 <p>
-copy Google Drive
-osTicket-Installation-Files Inside the VM go to edge and paste link into edge address bar. download and extract to the desktop, open <b>Control Panel → Programs → Turn Windows Features On or Off</b>.
+Inside the VM, open <b>Microsoft Edge</b> and paste the osTicket Installation Files Google Drive link into the address bar.
+Download and extract the zip to the Desktop.
+Next, open <b>Control Panel → Programs → Turn Windows Features On or Off</b>.
 Enable <b>Internet Information Services → World Wide Web Services → Application Development Features → CGI</b>.
 Also ensure all <b>Common HTTP Features</b> are checked.
 Click OK and allow installation to complete.
-Verify IIS is running by opening a browser on the VM and navigating to <b>127.0.0.1</b> — the default IIS welcome page should appear.
+Verify IIS is running by navigating to <b>127.0.0.1</b> in the browser — the default IIS welcome page should appear.
 </p>
 <br />